InnoGr/FivePercent-EnabledChecker/README.rst

     $chainChecker->addChecker(new ProductEnabledChecker());

-After, we can check of enabled product ;)
+After this operation, we can check whether product is enabled or not ;)

 **Attention:** method ``check`` throws exception ``FivePercent\Component\EnabledChecker\Exception\NotEnabledException``, if checker returns false.